Updated: Oct 12

 5 Roman Blinds Give a streamlined and modern feel, and great to give a luxe look when used with curtains.

-6 Classic Shutters - adds a contemporary and monochromatic colour scheme
+6 Classic Shutters - Want to dd a contemporary and monochromatic colour scheme then shutters are a great way to pair things down.
+Much more minimalist!

-7 Stained Glass - allows light to flood through to change the mood of the room
+7 Stained Glass - Magic and mystery can be achieved with the magnificence of coloured glass, it allows light to flood through to change the mood of the room

 8 Hanging Art - this can be a fun way to add depth and interest to a room - it’s great when you have a small space and need to add décor.

-If you are ready to refresh your windows we offer a wide range of fabrics and trims at our studio and make all our curtains and roman blinds to specification.
+If you are ready to refresh your windows call into to our interior design studio and talk to one of our curtain designers.
+We offer a wide range of fabrics and trims at our studio and make all our curtains and roman blinds to specification.
 They are all hand-made, bespoke, and made at our workshops.
 Pelmets are made to measure, ensuring the perfect fit for your window and tailored accordingly.
 Our roman blind and roller blinds are made with quality chain mechanisms and comply with current child safety standards.

 We take orders for one pair or a whole house.
 Klara can come out to give you an appraisal on ideas to enhance the ambience of the room.